-IN THE NEWS: Are some “soms” playing an elaborate game of “nose telephone,” in which they don’t actually smell a flavor in wine but say they do?
-Professor Jennifer Simonetti-Bryan, Master of Wine discuses her view on the issue below.
-(NPR)
+Are some “soms” playing an elaborate game of “nose telephone,” in which they don’t actually smell a flavor in wine but say they do?
+Professor Jennifer Simonetti-Bryan, Master of Wine discusses her view on the issue below.

 In reading this article, it indicates some sommeliers may be playing a game of “nose telephone,” not actually smelling a flavor in wine but instead saying what others have said about this wine.
 At times, this may be quite true and, in truth, I myself found myself scoffing at some people’s reactions around wine.

 However, after many years studying wine, I believe smell and taste descriptors have more to do with the learning of the language of wine – or rather putting words to describe what we perceive.
 And when all else fails, “fake it until you make it” or rather, use the words others are using until you perceive it yourself or have other words to describe it.
 For example, I’m reminded of the classic description of sauvignon blanc “cat pee on a gooseberry bush”.
 Well, I’ve never trailed a cat near a gooseberry bush, but I have had to try to imagine what it is he or she is referencing and translate it to what I taste and make a correlation.
 That’s the process of learning a language.

 Learning the smells, flavors and textures in wine is not as easy to describe as other human perceptions such as sight and sound.
 There are words for sights and sounds.